top of page

 3. Teachers’ Social-Emotional Competence: A Key to Successful Social and Emotional Learning for Students

 The main objective of this study is to investigate whether and how teachers’ own SEC relates to students’ SEC development in the context of practicing school-based SEL.
-We are currently collecting longitudinal data from teachers and students in Hong Kong public primary schools implementing a school-based SEL program.
+Partnering with the Boys' & Girls' Clubs Association (BGCA) of Hong Kong, we are currently collecting longitudinal data from teachers and students in Hong Kong public primary schools implementing a school-based SEL program.

 4. Building Resilient Futures: Fostering Rural Adolescents’ Positive Development Through Two Innovative School-Based Social-Emotional Learning Programs

 The main objective of this study is to implement and evaluate two innovative universal school-based SEL programs aimed to promote positive youth development and prevent problematic internet use.
-We are currently conducting a three-arm cluster randomized controlled trial in middle schools in Chongqing, China.
+Collaborating with the local education bureau and the RICI Foundation, we have conducted a three-arm cluster randomized controlled trial in middle schools in rural areas of Chongqing, China.

 5. Empowering East Asian Teachers Through Culturally-Tailored Social and Emotional Learning Intervention

 The main objective of this study is to design and evaluate a culturally-tailored SEL program for teachers in East Asia.
-In partnership with various organizations, we are currently developing a program specifically designed to address the social-emotional needs of elementary and middle school teachers in East Asia.
+In partnership with various local and international organizations, we are currently developing a program specifically designed to address the social-emotional needs of East Asian educators and to promote their daily SEL practices.

 6. Other projects involving secondary data analysis

 We are also working on other projects utilizing large-scale national and international data on social-emotional development and well-being of children and adolescents.
-Through these projects, we aim to address various issues such as multi-informant measurement, developmental trajectories, and cross-cultural comparisons.
+Through these projects, we aim to address various issues such as multi-informant measurement, developmental trajectories, and cross-cultural comparisons, employing a range of advanced statistical analysis techniques to advance the boundaries of our knowledge base.